Drink Your Flowers – Holiday Cocktails

-Bird of Paradise get along well with mums, orchids, sunflowers, roses, cactus flowers, tiger lilies and other Birds of Paradise.
+Birds of Paradise birth babies get along well with mums, orchids, sunflowers, roses, cactus flowers, tiger lilies and other Birds of Paradise.

-Famous Bird of Paradise include Woody Allen, Jane Austen, Beethoven, Noel Coward, Walt Disney, Bruce Lee, John F. Kennedy, Brad Pitt, Jimi Hendrix and Steven Spielberg.
+Famous Bird of Paradise people includes Jane Austen, Beethoven, Noel Coward, Walt Disney, Bruce Lee, John F. Kennedy, Brad Pitt, Jimi Hendrix and Steven Spielberg.

 About Birds of Paradise

 Considered a tropical or exotic flower, Birds of Paradise are also known as Crane Flowers.
 They are named so because the flower shape resembles a bird’s beak and head plumage.
 Birds of Paradise are native to South Africa, can grow easily in Southern California’s climate and bloom from September through May.